hearthseattle/hearth/README.md

 difficult to guide people to the organizations that can meet their specific needs.
 This project aims to address this problem in the following ways:

-    - Aggregate resources into one, reliable web application
+   - Aggregate resources into **one**, **reliable** web application

-    - Categorize organizations based on the specific care they provide
+   - **Categorize organizations** based on the specific care they provide

-    - Tailor effective search results based on individual needs
+   - **Tailor effective search results** based on individual needs

 Our ultimate goal is to connect people in need to the care they require as quickly and easily as possible.

 ## Getting Started